Himalaya-Library/Himalaya/README.md

 ```

 Now, the `HimalayaCalculateDMh3L[]` function is available, which
 calculates the loop corrections available by Himalaya.
+A full and
+detailed example can be found in [source/example.m](source/example.m).

 **Example**: